scaffold-eth/se-2-docs/docs/extensions/createExtensions.md

 - They allow you to add specific content to files in the base project.
 - Not all files can be modified this way.
 See [TEMPLATE-FILES.md](./TEMPLATE-FILES.md) for a list of supported template files.
-- To use a template file, create an `*.args.mjs` file in your extension having same patch structure as `*.template.mjs`.
+- To use a template file, create an `*.args.mjs` file in your extension having the same path structure as `*.template.mjs`.
 For example, to add extra tab in the header, you'd create `extension/packages/nextjs/components/Header.tsx.args.mjs`.

 ### Advanced Development Workflow